If you’ve ever been out on a canoe or kayak, you know what a great workout it can be… especially during speed runs!

 Price: $ (comparatively!)

-Why We Like It: It’s got all the signature trappings of the WaterRower brand without a price tag that’ll make you pass out.
+Why I Like It: It’s got all the signature trappings of the WaterRower brand without a price tag that’ll make you pass out.
 Gorgeous design, ultra-smooth range of motion from the underwater flywheel, and extremely simple to use — no complicated resistance settings.
 Just climb on and start rowing.

 Potential Drawbacks: The performance monitor is pretty rudimentary… It displays basic data like time, distance, and calories, but has very few frills or extra features.
 Some low maintenance involved (1 purification tablet added to the water drum every couple of months).